 - Daycamper registration includes lunch, workshops, and evening programming.
 Day campers 4 – 7 must be accompanied by a Parent or Guardian at all times.
 Please enquire if Parent/Guardian would like to purchase lunch.

 - Children 3 years and under are welcome at no extra cost, but there is no specific programming for this age group.

 The Nicholas Missere Bursary Fund is a needs-based bursary fund.
 Please inquire about availability.

-Camping is available at the Centennial Grounds in Richards Landing.
+At this time, camping, either in a tent or in a trailer, is the only option for accommodation at the AlgomaTrad Centre.
 Registrants 13 and under must be accompanied by parent/guardian.
 Please contact us if you are between the ages of 14 and 18 and would like to attend the Camp without a parent/guardian.
-There is potable water onsite, but there are no water/sewage hook ups.
+There is potable water, washrooms, and showers onsite but there are no water/sewage hook ups.
 Electrical outlets are limited and restricted to light use (no AC).
-There are washrooms onsite but no showers.
-Showers are available at several locations in Richards Landing for a nominal fee.